JLMaxson/JLMaxson/README.md

-# 👋 Hi there, I’m Jackie Soper!
+# 👋 Hi there, I’m Jackie!

 🎓 I’m a Cybersecurity student at Utica University with a concentration in **Digital Forensics & Incident Response (DFIR)**
 💻 Currently working as a IT Support Analyst and building hands-on experience in cybersecurity